Southern corroboree frog

 The southern corroboree frog (Pseudophryne corroboree) is a species of Australian ground frog native to southeastern Australia.
+They are yellow and black in colour.

 The species was described in 1953 by Fulbright research scholar John A. Moore from a specimen collected at Towong Hill Station at Corryong, Victoria, and sent to the Australian Museum.
 The curator, Roy Kinghorn, recognised it as a new species and allowed Moore to describe it.

 Description

 Adult female southern corroboree frogs are 26–31 mm long, while males measure 22–29 mm; both bear vivid yellow and black stripes across the head, back, and limbs.
 The body and head are short and wide, the snout has a slight point, and the fingers and toes lack webbing.
 The iris is black.
 The northern corroboree frog has narrower and more greenish-yellow striping.

 Sexual maturity of P. corroboree is reached at four years of age, with one year as an embryo/tadpole and two years as a juvenile/subadult.
 Adults primarily have only one breeding season.
 Breeding occurs around December terrestrially near shallow pools, fens, seepages, wet grassland or wet heaths, where the males build chamber nests within the grasses and moss.
 Males compete for females via song.
 Each male will attract up to ten females to his burrow sequentially and may dig a new burrow if his first is filled with eggs.
 The female lays up to 38 eggs and the male grasps her and deposits sperm directly onto the eggs.
 Tadpoles develop but remain within the protective egg coat until hatching occurs when high ground-water levels after rain cause the nest to become flooded at 4 to 6 months.
 Tadpole development takes six to eight months.
 Metamorphosis occurs between December and February.

 The typical diet of a mature southern corroboree frog includes beetles, mites, ants and insect larvae.
 However, as tadpoles they also tend to eat algae and other small pieces of organic material found in their pools.